 While the design of these engines has clearly proven itself to be solid and reliable, the power delivery is quite specific.

 If you’re looking for the kick you’d get out of a two-stroke or a KX450, or some other motocross dirt bike, then you’re looking at the wrong kind of dirt bike.
 These are not built to run or perform like those.
 And that’s not necessarily a bad thing.

 The Kawasaki KLX 300R engines are smooth, controllable, and reliable.
 Quite different than the race-bike engines.

 The Kawasaki KLX 300R has 26 horsepower.

 Twenty-six ponies may not sound like a lot coming from a 300cc KLX engine, but it’s actually decent.

 By comparison, a Kawasaki KX250X horsepower rating is 39.9 HP (but it is a high-performance dirt bike), while the Kawasaki KLX 230 horsepower comes in at 17.3 HP.

 Is 26 horsepower enough for a dirt bike?
 It is.

-Even though these 300cc dirt bikes don’t “rip” like you might expect them to, they do put their power to the tire and hook up great.
-In reality, most beginner to intermediate riders will feel more comfortable and in control on once of these dirt bikes than they would on a race bike.
+Even though these 300cc dirt bikes don’t “rip” like you might expect them to, they do put their power into the tire and hook up great.
+In reality, most beginner to intermediate riders will feel more comfortable and in control on one of these dirt bikes than they would on a race bike.
 And that usually translates into better, faster, and safer riding.